metacpan/metacpan-cpan-extracted/distros/N/Net-Z3950-FOLIO/doc/from-pod/z2folio.md

-modules for the server functionality, because this module is based on the YAZ toolkit, and because YAZ transparently handles all three standard IR protocols (ANSI/NISO Z39.50, SRU and SRW), it can function as a support all three of these protocols.
+modules for the server functionality, because this module is based on the YAZ toolkit, and because YAZ transparently handles all three standard IR protocols (ANSI/NISO Z39.50, SRU and SRW), it can function as a server for all three of these protocols.

 The following command-line options govern how it functions:

-- `-c configFile`
+- `-c configBase`

-    Specifies that the named _configFile_ should be used to configure the functionality of the server: if this option is not specified, then the file `config.json` in the working directory is used.
+    Specifies that the named `configBase.json` should be used as the base configuration for the functionality of the server: if this option is not specified, then the file `config.json` in the working directory is used.
 The format of the configuration file is described separately in